Commercial insurance options

 Many of Kentucky’s 355,000 small businesses need commercial auto insurance to protect their work vehicles.
 Vehicles used by businesses are typically exposed to more risk and are usually not covered by personal auto policies because of it.

 Hundreds of thousands of small business owners across the nation trust us to protect their work vehicles and livelihoods.
-Each get customized coverage to match their unique needs whether they own a single food truck in Louisville or several landscaping trucks in Bowling Green.
+Each gets customized coverage to match their unique needs, whether they own a single food truck in Louisville or several landscaping trucks in Bowling Green.